 Speaking a foreign language boosts your career prospects and improves your social life.
 From Spanish to Chinese, Expatica’s handy guide to language learning cross-references the time to fluency with in-demand job markets.

 As an expat, not being able to speak the local language can lead to uncomfortable situations.
-You can easily find yourself left out of the loop on workplace gossip; you could be late to a meeting because your train was diverted and you missed the announcement; or you could find yourself hoodwinked by a taxi driver because he added a fictitious charge to your bill and pretended not to understand English.
+You can easily find yourself left out of the loop at work; you could be late to a meeting because your train was diverted and you missed the announcement; or you could find yourself hoodwinked by a taxi driver because he added a fictitious charge to your bill and pretended not to understand English.
 Cue a desperate dash to the nearest language learning center!
 In and of themselves, however, these aren’t necessarily reasons to learn to speak like a local.
-Taken together, they can improve your life immeasurably – not least in terms of your take-home pay.
+Taken together, finding a job as an expat will be immeasurably easier – not least in terms of your take-home pay.
 But what, exactly, is the easiest language to learn as an expat?